 Ends Measurement Annual Metrics Efficient number of households served Households served (#) Set based on program capacity, prior year(s) attainment and funds available.
 New households served (#) Set based on program capacity, prior year(s) attainment and funds available.
-Program Occupancy rate (%) Set at 80% to ensure efficient use of available capacity.
+Program Occupancy rate (%) At least 80% to ensure efficient use of available capacity.
 (Monitored only.)
-Average length of participation Not to exceed standard below: 125 days for short-term family programs 110 days for the single adult RRH programs 180 days for medium-term programs Access to resources/services to move to and stabilize housing Usage of CSB Direct Client Assistance (%) % of households that receive CSB DCA at 75% for families and 50% for single adults exiting RRH programs.

-Ends Measurement Annual Metrics Average length of shelter stay Average stay in Emergency Shelter not to exceed: • 34 days for families • 35 days for single adults (calculated from the date of program entry to shelter exit).
+Average length of participation Not to exceed: 125 days for short-term family programs 110 days for the single adult RRH programs 180 days for medium-term programs Access to resources/services to move to and stabilize housing Usage of CSB Direct Client Assistance (%) At least 60% for families and 50% for single adults exiting RRH programs.
+Average Engagement Time Not to exceed 7 days, calculated from the date of program referral to program entry.
+Average length of shelter stay Not to exceed: • 34 days for families • 35 days for single adults (calculated from the date of program entry to shelter exit).
 Housing Affordability at Exit (%) (Family programs only) At least 50% of successful households have their housing affordability ratio, measured as cost of housing (rent and utilities) divided by the household's income at exit, lower than 50%.

-(Monitored only).
+Ends Measurement Annual Metrics (Monitored only).
 Increase in cash income, other than employment, from entry to exit or end of reporting period (%) (J2H and DV only) At least 30% of adults will increase income from other sources than employment from entry to exit or end of reporting period.
 Increase in income from employment, from entry to exit or end of reporting period (%) (J2H and DV only) At least 15% of adults will have increased employment income from entry to exit or end of reporting period.
-Basic needs met in a non-congregate environment Successful housing outcome (%) At least 75% successful housing outcomes for families and 50% for single adults exiting the RRH programs.
+Basic needs met in a non-congregate environment Successful housing outcome (%) At least 75% for families and 50% for single adults exiting the RRH programs.
 Successful housing outcome (#) Calculated based on the Successful housing outcomes % measurement.
-Not re-enter the emergency shelter system Recidivism (%) <10% of those who obtain housing will return to homelessness within 180 days of program exit.
+Not re-enter the emergency shelter system Recidivism (%) Less than 10% of those who obtain housing will return to homelessness within 180 days of program exit.
 Efficient and effective use of a pool of community resources Cost per household Cost per household will be consistent with budget.
 Evaluated annually and presented to the CoC.
 Pass program certification Provide resources and services to end homelessness.

-YOUTH: Emergency Shelter - Coordinated Access and Rapid Resolution funds available.
-Average length of participation Not to exceed 90 days Access to resources to address immediate housing need Successful outcome (%) At least 75% successful housing/shelter outcomes.
+YOUTH: Emergency Shelter - Coordinated Access and Rapid Resolution

+Ends Measurement Annual Metrics Efficient number of households served Households served (#) Set based on prior year attainment and funds available.
+New households served (#) Set based on prior year attainment and funds available.
+Average length of participation Not to exceed 90 days.
+Access to resources to address immediate housing need Successful outcome (%) At least 50% successful housing/shelter outcomes.
 Successful outcome (#) Calculated based on the Successful outcomes % measurement.
-Average time to TAY program referrals The average time to a successful referral not to exceed XX days.
-Not re-enter the emergency shelter system Recidivism (%) <10% of those who obtain housing will return to homelessness within 180 days of exit.
+Average time to TAY program referrals The average time to a successful referral not to exceed 20 days (calculated from CARR program entry to next step program referral).

+Not re-enter the emergency shelter system Recidivism (%) Less than 10% of those who obtain housing will return to homelessness within 180 days of exit.
 Efficient and effective use of a pool of community resources Pass program certification Provide access to and coordination with community resources and services to prevent homelessness.
 Cost per household Cost per youth will be consistent with budget.
 Evaluated annually and presented to the CoC.